qualityshepherd/brine/posts/of_yarn_and_bone.md

 Rituals yield unparalleled power but demand patience.
 Substantial magic takes days, weeks, or months.
 Rituals change things permanently.
 A river moved stays moved.
 The world remembers your working.

 The GM and player negotiate requirements based on scope and relationship.
 Ask: **What connections does the mage lack?** Without connection, the magic is impossible.
-Then: _Why should the world care?_ Balance, revenge, or restoration may ease the path.
-Selfish will requires more.
-Each requirement is its own quest.
-What can't be undone?

 **Examples:**

-* **Cursing an enemy with illness:** Something personal (hair, possession).
-Learn their vulnerabilities (when, where).
-Something that knows sickness (grave earth, their hound's heart, plague-touched cloth).
+- **Cursing an enemy:** connection to the target (hair, possession).
+Their vulnerability (when, where).
+What knows sickness (grave earth, plague-touched cloth).

-* **Warding a village:** Mark the boundary in your blood.
-Gather protections: salt, thorns, hearth ash.
+- **Warding a village:** connection to the boundary (stone from the church, villagers' blood/piss).
+Gather what protects (salt, thorns, hearth ash, iron).
 Cast at protective hours (dawn, full moon).

-The land forgets; wards need renewal.
+- **Raising a storm:** connection to the vessel (timber, sail).
+Gather what knows the heights (lightning-struck wood) and what knows the deep (crushed shell, whale bone).
+Coordinate at the convergence (new moon, peak tides).

 #### Summoning

 The Fae are the most knowledgeable in magic and enjoy the deepest bonds with the world.
 If their magic has boundaries, none are known.
 But with long life comes madness.

 Summoning requires an `Offering` worthy of their attention: a vintage bottle from a destroyed vineyard, a coin that bought a life, a wedding ring never worn, a bottle of silence from a cathedral, or a shadow cut from a thief.

 Once present, the Fae will name their price for the work.
 A Name.
 Your shadow.
-Pieces of yourself you didn't know you could lose.
+A piece of yourself you didn't know you could lose.
 That price is not negotiable.
 Refusal may be worse than acceptance.
 GOOD LUCK!

 _Only the Fae can restore life to the dead._